 Most journalists know that the basic format of a press release includes the five W’s.
 Who, when, what, where and why information must be the core of any news story.
 In a news story, these facts are included in a concise and clear way.
 Although many reporters may put the five W’s in the first few paragraphs to allow room for a lead that is catchy, it is best to include them all in the first paragraph and up front in your press release.

 Stephanie Burke of Highwire PR explains the reason for the five W’s in the first paragraph is: “Most people’s attention spans are incredibly short.
 It’s key to get the most important information at the top of the page; that way, the reader takes away a solid understanding of your news.”

-Why is a solid opening essential to having media outlets pick up your press release?
-David Johnson, CEO of Strategic Vision Public Relations, told Business News Daily small businesses would be foolish in thinking that a press release will be picked up in its entirety.
+David Johnson, CEO of Strategic Vision Public Relations, told Business News Daily that small businesses would be foolish in thinking that a press release will be picked up in its entirety.
 Johnson further explained, “Usually what is picked up, if anything is the first paragraph.
 That paragraph needs to pass the ‘smell test’ of the reporter.
 If it doesn’t, the press release won’t receive coverage.”